LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 ## CartoDB

-Having done the job of hunting out the relevant data sets, [CartoDB](https://cartodb.com/) is an online tool *to map and analyse location data*.
-A free account (restricted by enforcing that datasets must be public, and 250Mb limit) is generally enough to do a lot of visualisation work.
+Having found the relevant data sets, [CartoDB](https://cartodb.com/) is an online tool *to map and analyse location data*.
+A free account (restricted by 250Mb limit) is generally enough to do a lot of visualisation work.

-Both the Geolytix open data, and the Gov.UK snapshots of IPO data can be directly uploaded into CartoDB as datasets that can then be joined (using the postcode district in both sets), and manipulated using structured query langugage (SQL), within CartoDB.
-The [CartoDB docs](http://docs.cartodb.com/) themselves are the best places to get started if you want to delve into mapping data within the online tool.
+Both the Geolytix open data, and the Gov.UK snapshots of IPO data can be directly uploaded into CartoDB as datasets.
+These can then be joined (using the postcode district in both sets), and manipulated using structured query langugage (SQL), within CartoDB.
+The [CartoDB docs](http://docs.cartodb.com/) are the best places to get started if you want to delve into mapping data within the online tool.

 ## Filtering data to Manchester

-Filtering data can aid in display, as any kind of interactive visualisation is going to perform better with a smaller set of data.
-Wikipedia here lists the districts within the M postcode area:
+Filtering data can aid in display, as any kind of interactive visualisation will perform better with a smaller set of data.
+Wikipedia lists the districts within the M postcode area:

 - [Wikipedia: M Postcode area](https://en.wikipedia.org/wiki/M_postcode_area)